Breakfast in London, dinner in Barcelona

 -

-Paassport control on international trains generally takes place at the border on board the train.
-That's if there is any passport control, of course.
-These days, most western European countries are in the Schengen zone so there are no border controls at all - unless they choose to do a spot check.
+Passport control on international trains generally takes place at the border on board the train.
+If there is any passport control, of course, as most western European countries are now in the Schengen zone with no border controls at all - unless they choose to do spot checks.
 But if it's done at all, it's done at the border during the journey, not before you board or on arrival.

 -